Japan's economy running at near full capacity, BOJ estimates show

-TOKYO : Japan's economy has recovered and is running near its full capacity in the second quarter, data from the central bank showed on Wednesday, adding to growing signs that conditions for phasing out its massive monetary stimulus are falling into place.
+TOKYO: Japan's economy has recovered and is running near its full capacity in the second quarter, data from the central bank showed on Wednesday (Oct 4), adding to growing signs that conditions for phasing out its massive monetary stimulus are falling into place.

-The output gap, which measures the difference between an economy's actual and potential output, stood at -0.07 per cent in the April-June period, according to Bank of Japan estimates.
+The output gap, which measures the difference between an economy's actual and potential output, stood at -0.07 per cent in the April to June period, according to Bank of Japan estimates.

-While it was the 13th straight quarter of negative territory, the gap narrowed from -0.41 per cent in January-March.
+While it was the 13th straight quarter of negative territory, the gap narrowed from -0.41 per cent in January to March.

-"The outcome suggests the output gap could turn positive in July-September or the October-December period," analysts at SMBC Nikko Securities said in a research note.
+"The outcome suggests the output gap could turn positive in July to September or the October to December period," analysts at SMBC Nikko Securities said in a research note.

 The output gap is among data that the BOJ watches closely to determine whether the economy is expanding strongly enough to cause a demand-driven rise in inflation.